zikula/core/src/docs/en/dev/Doctrine2/categories.rst

 DBUtil based categories uses a single table to store every category of every row of every table.

-Doctrine2 based categories every entity gets its own table.
+In Doctrine2 based categories every entity gets its own table.

 Form Framework integration